codeblix-ltd/InterceptSuite/README.md

 ### 💡 Our Solution

 InterceptSuite bridges this gap by providing a **universal TLS interception engine** that works with any protocol, giving security researchers the tools they need to analyze, understand, and test encrypted communications effectively.
+With **Python extension support**, users can add custom protocol dissection capabilities tailored to their specific needs.

 ### Platform Support